Unit XI. Healing

 we can usually imagine.
 We also have to surrender our favored defenses

 in exchange for divine protection.
-The ego and judge must be tamed and
+The ego and judge must be tamed

-pleasures.
+our pleasures.
 Hope turns into knowledge and wisdom.
 Desire becomes

 rapture.
 Control yields to guidance from Spirit.
 Dreams approach